Varicose Vein Removal and the Professions Most Likely to Need It

 What can you do about ugly and painful varicose veins?

 Only a couple of decades ago, if you had varicose veins you generally had to “live with them.”
 Actual varicose vein removal was an invasive surgical process that required hospitalisation, general anaesthesia, and long recovery times.

-Now, thanks to advances in medical science, varicose veins and spider veins can be quickly and painlessly removed.
-At The Vein Institute, we specialize in a number of cutting-edge “walk in, walk out” treatments that can be performed in the comfort of our clinics, and that require little recovery time.
+Now, thanks to advances in medical science, varicose veins can be quickly and painlessly removed.
+At The Vein Institute, we specialize in a number of cutting-edge “walk in, walk out” treatments that can be performed in the comfort of our clinics, and that requires little recovery time.
 These treatments include ultrasound-guided sclerotherapy, endovenous laser ablation, and radiofrequency ablation.
 In addition, we are one of the first clinics in Australia to specialize in the use of medical superglue to close and permanently eliminate varicose veins.

 If you have varicose veins and want to find out how easy it is to get rid of them, give us a call at 1 300 535 017.
-Also call if you don’t have varicose veins yet, but are in one of the “high risk” professions listed above – we can give you some tips on how to possibly avoid them.
+Also, call if you don’t have varicose veins yet, but are in one of the “high risk” professions listed above – we can give you some tips on how to possibly avoid them.